Have you lost your mojo? Has your ‘Get up and go’ gone? Want to know how to get motivated and end your slump?

 Thanks for reading!

-I hope you have been encouraged to keep writing and rediscover your motivation and ways to keep it.
+I hope you have been encouraged to keep writing and rediscover your motivation and ways to keep it and are now more confident you know how to end your slump.